 - There will be more market realignment.
 Softbank’s Son now owns, in effect, two 3G licenses: the one Softbank was awarded last year for 1.7GHz as well as the one that Vodafone now has for 2 GHz.
 What will he do with these?
 First, there’s been a lot of chatter proposing that the government may not allow him to keep both.
 If he does score the two, look for the MVNO scene in Japan to explode.
 Vodafone’s network has the capacity to resell bandwidth and before pulling the ‘eject’ handle, Vodafone KK was already in behind-the-scenes talks with a range of popular consumer brands to offer MVNO rights.
 There’s no reason why Son won’t just pick this up where Big Red left off.
 Also, would a partnership with Willcom, the PHS carrier, make sense?
 Maybe, in the future, as PHS becomes less attractive (it’s limit is 128 kbps), Willcom could be the brand partner of choice for Softbank for the 1.7 GHz license.

 - Current and new technologies including FeliCa e-wallets, digital TV (to start on 1 April) and streaming music and video combined with unprecedented market segmentation into high-end super-sophisticated 3G users and low-end, generic and import terminal users will undoubtedly strain revenues.
 But in all this confusion, opportunity abounds.

 It’s been a helluva ride since March 2001 and, if anything, the future is shaping up for five more years of mobile mayhem in Japan.
 Please accept our sincere thanks for your passionate and thoughtful patronage over the years of the WWJ site, the WWJ newsletter and — more recently — the Mobile Monday networking community.

-Let’s see how things look in March 2011!
+Let’s see how things look in another five years!